huaweicloud/terraform-provider-huaweicloud/docs/data-sources/compute_flavors.md

 ## Argument Reference

-In addition to all arguments above, the following attributes are exported:

 * `region` - (Optional, String) The region in which to obtain the flavors.
 If omitted, the provider-level region will be used.

 * `availability_zone` - (Optional, String) Specifies the AZ name.